dojo/docs/dojo/cldr.rst

 -------------

 dojo.cldr.monetary.getData(code)
-  returns a mapping of currency code to currency-specific formatting information.
-Returns a unique object with properties: places, round
+  returns an object with currency-specific formatting information.
+The object has the two properties .places and .round

   =========  ======  =======================================================
   Parameter  Type    Description